Seawave Index (sold May 2022)

 Seawave preview 2013

 The other factor was learning that the official 0.25 bar / 3.6 psi pressure rating for the Seawave can be pushed up to an Amigo-like 0.3 bar (4.35psi) or maybe even 0.33 (4.8psi) without the sky falling in.
-This is only the side tubes: the also higher than normal 0.25 PRV in the floor is best not meddled with.
-Once I got my boat the stats that I measured closely matched those from the 2015 Gumotex catalogue (below).
+This is only in the side tubes: the supposedly higher than normal 0.25 PRV in the floor is best not meddled with.
+Once I got my boat the stats that I measured closely matched those from the 2015 Gumotex catalogue (below)

 - Boat out of the bag: 16.9kg